tenebrousedge/crscanf/README.md

 ### Warning

 `scanf` is a dangerous tool.
 It can easily result in [undefined behavior](https://en.wiktionary.org/wiki/nasal_demon).
 Test your format strings carefully.
+This implementation has at least as many bugs as the C version, and likely more.

 ## Development